eidoo/hybrid-exchange-sdk/src/cli/README.md

 - `--draft` It will not execute the transaction but will return the transaction object

 It returns the allowed amount in WEI.

+# Trading wallet
+The trading wallet functionalities let you *create* and manage your trading wallet smart contract by *deposit* and *withdraw* funds.<br>
+You can also retrieve your trading wallet address and funds balances.

+## Create wallet
+It creates a trading wallet instance.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet create-wallet`

+Args:<br>
+- `--eoa` The personal wallet address<br>
+- `--keystore-file-path` The spender account public key

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object<br>
+- `--raw-tx` It will not execute the transaction but will return the signed raw transaction

+It returns the transaction hash.

+## Get trading wallet address
+It retrieves the address of the trading wallet connected to the specified personal wallet address.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet get-address`

+Args:<br>
+- `--eoa` The personal wallet address

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object

+It returns the trading wallet address.

+## Deposit ether
+It deposits a specified amount of ETH to your trading wallet.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet deposit-eth`

+Args:<br>
+- `--from` The personal wallet address<br>
+- `--to` The trading wallet<br>
+- `--quantity` The amount of ETH in WEI<br>
+- `--keystore-file-path` The path of your keystore

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object<br>
+- `--raw-tx` It will not execute the transaction but will return the signed raw transaction

+It returns the transaction hash.

+## Deposit token
+It deposits a specified amount of an ERC20 token to your trading wallet.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet deposit-token`

+Args:<br>
+- `--from` The personal wallet address<br>
+- `--to` The trading wallet<br>
+- `--quantity` The amount of the token in WEI<br>
+- `--token` The token address<br>
+- `--keystore-file-path` The path of your keystore

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object<br>
+- `--raw-tx` It will not execute the transaction but will return the signed raw transaction

+It returns the transaction hash.

+## Get trading wallet asset balance
+It retrieves the asset balance of a trading wallet.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet get-balance`

+Args:<br>
+- `--from` The personal wallet address<br>
+- `--to` The trading wallet address<br>
+- `--token` The asset address

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object

+It returns the asset balance in WEI.

+## Withdraw
+It withdraws a specified amount of a specified asset from your trading wallet.

+Command:<br>
+- `yarn hybrid-exchange-cli trading-wallet withdraw`

+Args:<br>
+- `--from` The personal wallet address<br>
+- `--to` The trading wallet<br>
+- `--quantity` The amount of the asset in WEI<br>
+- `--token` The asset address (`0x0000000000000000000000000000000000000000` for ETH)<br>
+- `--keystore-file-path` The path of your keystore

+Optional
+- `--draft` It will not execute the transaction but will return the transaction object<br>
+- `--raw-tx` It will not execute the transaction but will return the signed raw transaction

+It returns the transaction hash.